drug-design/course/docs/chapters/peptidomimetics.md

 #### Extension of the Peptide Chain

-The extension of the peptide backbone is another way to make a peptide mimic which is resistant to proteolytic enzymes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/extension-peptide-chain-3060fe70'><i class='fa fa-play' aria-hidden='true'></i></button>The extension of the peptide backbone is another way to make a peptide mimic which is resistant to proteolytic enzymes.
 An extended backbone structure introduces additional degrees of torsional freedom as compared to the two degrees of the &alpha;-amino acids.
 However, the conformational space of the combined torsion angles is quite limited and thus, well conceived oligomers can adopt well-defined secondary structures such as helices, turns, and small sheet like structures.
 Such oligomers and other polymers that tend to adopt specific compact conformations are known as foldamers.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer